Blueprint Travelers

 Cuenca and Ecuador are the largest producers of roses.
 This is one of the floral markets in the city.

-After your walk, you will be hungry for a little lunch.
-We recommend you return to the Mercado 10 de Agosto (the central market of Cuenca) to get a traditional lunch.
+After the tour, we recommend getting lunch at the Mercado 10 de Agosto (the central market of Cuenca) to get a traditional lunch.
 On the second floor of the market, there are many lunch vendors with a variety of food options, all of which have traditional Ecuadorian cuisine.
 It can be a little overwhelming so make sure to walk through the space with purpose and ignore any people vying for your attention until you have determined what you want to eat.
-The food here is incredibly affordable and is a great place to continue dining at throughout your time in Cuenca if you are on a budget.

 The Mercado 10 de Agosto (the central market of Cuenca)